tejasnarkhede2005/Resume-Skill-Matcher/README.md

 # Resume Skill Matcher 🚀

+I handled ATS keyword weighting using a dictionary-based scoring system and added defensive checks to ensure stability during deployment and refactoring.
 A professional NLP-powered Streamlit application that analyzes a resume against a job description and calculates a skill match score.
 Designed for recruiters and job seekers to quickly evaluate resume relevance.